 These may seem like small issues, but this can seriously delay your apostille process.
-It’s always better check even the smallest details before filing.
+It’s always better to check even the smallest details before filing.

 How do I make an Apostille Appointment at the DFA?

-DFA Apostille walk-ins were allowed prior to the pandemic, but now several branches require you to have a booked a DFA Apostille Appointment online before you come.
+DFA Apostille walk-ins were allowed prior to the pandemic, but now several branches require you to have booked a DFA Apostille Appointment online before you come.

 (DFA Appointment walk-ins are no longer entertained at many branches – set an appointment so that you are not turned away.)

 To get an appointment, email your desired DFA satellite.